bassslapper3390/Tool-to-Combat-Lack-of-Interoperability-in-Virtual-Machines-/README.md

 - QEMU project for the qemu-img tool
 - VMware for the OVF Tool
+- Paramiko for SSH/SFTP
-- Scapy for network packet capture and analysis
+- psutil for system monitoring